pedropark99/Personal-website/posts/2023/2023-12-29-vim-cheatsheet/cheatsheet.typ

 and is the most effective way of installing NeoVim plugins.

 - Opens the Mason package manager: #command() `:Mason`
-- Search for a specific package/plugin: inside Mason use the normal Vim search command `/{pattern}`.
+- Search for a package/plugin: when you are inside Mason, just use the normal Vim search command `/{pattern}`.
-- Install a specific package/plugin: if the cursor is over the package, press `i` to install it.
+- Install a package: if the cursor is over the package, press `i` to install it.
+- Uninstall a package: if the cursor is over the package, press `X` to uninstall it.
+- Update a package: if the cursor is over the package, press `u` to update it.

 /*
 Example "#normal() `/token`" -> #raw("void ")